Fatal Curiosity

-Fatal Curiosity is a 1737 tragedy by the British writer George Lillo.
+Fatal Curiosity is a 1737 verse drama tragedy by the British writer George Lillo.
 It is also known by the alternative title Guilt Its Own Punishment.

 The original cast included Thomas Davies and Charlotte Charke.

 Implicitly, the work attacks the government and Imperial strategy of Robert Walpole, who had then been prime minister for over a decade.
 It was shown with Henry Fielding's The Historical Register as an afterpiece.
 Soon afterwards Walpole brought forward a Licensing Act 1737 to clamp down on theatrical criticism of the government.